 Another brand name in the world of guitar manufacturers, Schecter is also known for producing guitars suited for small hands.
 One such being the Schecter S-II Custom TCB.

 It is made even more comfortable by adding an SG-style shape to it.
-Its Schecter USA Pasadena Plus/Pasadena humbucking pick-ups sound very good and are better than regular pickups.
+Its Schecter USA Pasadena Plus/Pasadena humbucking pick-ups sound quality very good and are better than regular pickups.
 The Tune-o-Matic bridge helps stabilize the tunes and the strings.
 There’s a volume, tone, and a selector switch for the guitars pickups.

 You can get rock, metal and jazz tones from this instrument.